Phil England

-During the 2000s Phil was active in local sustainability issues as part of the Haringey Agenda 21 (HA21) group where he successfully campaigned for climate change related measures to be included in the local authority development framework.
-He supported HA21′s transition to the new, improved borough-wide Sustainable Haringey network (SH) with campaigning, organisational and communications work.
+During the 2000s Phil was active in local sustainability issues as part of the Haringey Agenda 21 group where he successfully campaigned for climate change related measures to be included in the local authority development framework.
+He supported HA21’s transition to the new, improved borough-wide Sustainable Haringey network with campaigning, organisational and communications work.
 As part of SH’s council liaison team, he pulled together the network’s response to the council’s Greenest Borough Strategy and wrote the group’s response to Haringey’s Local Development Framework consultation and the Central Leeside development framework.

 In summer 2011, Phil and and sound artist Jim Welton were commissioned by Platform London and Liberate Tate to produce an alternative audio guide for Tate Modern to highlight issues around BP’s sponsorship.
-The piece is one of three that will launch shortly.

 Published writings